Software tips, techniques, and news.

 We hope to see more of the FileMaker community sponsoring and contributing to the BaseElements plugin.
 FileMaker plugins on GitHub are like custom functions on BrianDunning.com: The more plugin code available to the community, the better off the community at large will be.
 Open source is a rising tide that lifts all boats!

-Jeremiah is a Certified FileMaker and Salesforce Developer who has been with DB Services since 2007.
-A Purdue University graduate, Jeremiah earned dual bachelors in Chemistry and Philosophy while simultaneously learning FileMaker.
+Jeremiah is a Certified Salesforce Architect and Consultant who has been with DB Services since 2007.
+A Purdue University graduate, Jeremiah earned dual bachelors in Chemistry and Philosophy.
 His educational background and natural smarts gives him the ability to be successful both in the trenches of scripts as well as in collaboration with co-workers and clients.
 A rarity, indeed.